davidmarkclements/guard-timeout/readme.md

 ## About

-If a process goes into a sleep mode (for instance a laptop hibernates, or a service is out into inspect mode) then timeouts will trigger on wake.
+If a process goes into a sleep mode (for instance a laptop hibernates, or a service is put into inspect mode) then timeouts may trigger on wake.
 Depending on your use case (think distributed systems) you might not want to trigger a timeout if process uptime hasn't actually occurred in that period.

 The `safe-timeout` module will check if there is a significant lag (default 1s) between when the timeout was scheduled to fire and when it actually fired.